 The Free Spirit is different from the Multi-Stop purchased at the kiosk.
 When a Multi-Stop is purchased at the kiosk, you'll need to use your credit card at the Biki Stop kiosk for a new ride code for each checkout.

-Commuter Plan: $15 / Month for an unlimited number of 30 minute rides
+The Commuter: $15 / Month for an unlimited number of 30 minute rides

-Voyager Plan: $25 / Month for an unlimited number of 60 minute rides.
+The Voyager: $25 / Month for an unlimited number of 60 minute rides.

 With a monthly subscription, you will be able to unlock bikes through your account on the Biki App, or with a Biki Card that will be mailed to you within 3-5 business days.
 You will also be able to track your ride history and manage your account on GoBiki.org.
-There is no $50 credit card hold.

 How does a $15 compare to other costs?